thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 {"dummy": "data"}%
 ```

-That ain't interactive dashboard stats because all `about_me()` does is return static placeholder data.
+No interactive dashboard stats yet because all `about_me()` does is return static placeholder data.
 Soon
 I'll show how that function becomes extended to make authenticated requests against Spotify to retrieve top tracks.
 But it's a start!